-About Stop Food Waste Day
+Stop Food Waste Day is about educating and igniting change…

 We strive to educate and ignite change regarding the global food waste epidemic that we are currently facing.
 Our goal is to draw attention to the problem as well as create and share creative and impactful solutions.
 Educated consumers can have tremendous influence on how we farm, produce, buy, store and use our food.